 There are some major advantages to skiing outside of December-March.
 Fewer people means shorter lift queues.
 Reservations for popular restaurants are easier to come by and ski schools have plenty of availability.
 Not to mention picture-perfect weather for long, warm lunches and post-ski drinks in the sunshine.
 You should find lower-priced lift passes too.
-Here are three of the best ski resorts for Easter.
+Here are our best ski resorts for Easter.

 Skiers looking for a late-season resort with plenty of snow cover and lots to do should head to Tignes and Val d’Isère.
 The skiing area goes up to 3,456m at the top of La Grande Motte glacier in the Espace Killy ski area.
 Combined they give you 300km of high-altitude slopes and incredible glacier skiing for those with a bit of experience.
 They also offer plenty of practice lifts and natural links.
 The Espace Killy stays open until early May, so it’s a snow-sure spot for Easter.